Vaccine discovery and development

 A paradigm shift in vaccine R&D?

 Immunization was practiced as early as the 17th century by Chinese Buddhist monks, but vaccinology in the Western hemisphere started in 1796 with Edward Jenner, who demonstrated immunity to smallpox, leading to the development of the first smallpox vaccine in 1798.
 Systematic implementation of mass smallpox immunization culminated in its global eradication in 1979 (1).
 More recent successes have included the rapid, 5-year development of a vaccine against Ebola (2), but the development of vaccines is generally a slow and painful process (3).
-Vaccines must be shown to be safe, pure, potent, and effective for regulatory approval, and this process can take 10–15 years.
+Vaccines must be shown to be safe, pure, potent, and effective for regulatory approval, and this process can take up to 10–15 years.
 Added to that, vaccines have a high attrition rate compared to standard drugs, with fewer than 10% of vaccine candidates ever reaching the market (4).

-Vaccine development has changed gear in a radical way with the COVID-19 pandemic caused by the novel coronavirus SARS-CoV-2 (5).
-The SARS-CoV-2 genome was published on 11 January and this triggered intense activity around the world to develop a vaccine that includes the evaluation of next-generation vaccine technology.
+Vaccine development has changed gears in a radical way with the COVID-19 pandemic caused by the novel coronavirus SARS-CoV-2 (5).
+The SARS-CoV-2 genome was published on 11 January 2020 and this triggered intense activity around the world to develop a vaccine that includes the evaluation of next-generation vaccine technology.
 As a result, records were broken with the first vaccine candidate entering human clinical testing already on 16 March.
-By 8 April 2020, 115 vaccine candidates were being evaluated worldwide, and it is possible that vaccine could be available under emergency use or similar protocols by early 2021.
+By 8 April 2020, 115 vaccine candidates were being evaluated worldwide, and it is possible that vaccine could be available under emergency use authorization or similar protocols by early 2021.

 The intense speed of COVID-19 vaccine development, together with the threat of future pandemics, may well represent a fundamental change in the way vaccines are developed.
 This need for speed and efficiency can be expected to increase the demand for more effective bioanalytical tools, including platforms to run the immunoassays that play such a fundamental role in supplying reliable data for vaccine R&D and manufacturing.